ec500-software-engineering/project-07-aurora-borealis-classification/README.md

 #### 4) Ridge classfication
 Ridge classification is a linear method extending and generalizing ordinary linear regression in two aspects:
   - The added ridge improves the generalization capabilities of the method
   - It deals with binary labels

+### Task assignments
+  - data proprecessing
+  - model selection
+  - tool selection